hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 In Go, there is no *implements* keyword like there is with interfaces in Java.
 Go's compiler uses the duck test to check for interface compliance: if it *looks*, *walks*, *quacks*, and does all the things that we can reasonably expect a duck to do, then for all intents and purposes it *is* a duck.

 In the most abstract, general sense, a Pokemon is a creature that *does things*.
 One of the things it does is attack other Pokemon in battle.
-So we can declare a Pokemon interface as follows:
+So we can declare a Pokemon attacker interface as follows:

 {{< code >}}type pokemon interface {
     attack() string